Fleets: Imperial Germany

 Unlike the High Seas Fleet of the First Great War, this iteration is no luxury.
 Imperial Germany needs that fleet to protect the overseas ties to its second-largest trading partner (after Austria-Hungary), the United States.
 German-American economic ties have blossomed over the last two decades, and even with hefty grain imports from Poland and from Austrian Ukraine, Germany cannot feed itself.
 The High Seas Fleet has to defend the supply line across the North Atlantic, in the face of French and Russian – and eventually British – attacks.

-Most of the ships described in Fleets: Imperial Germany are found in The Cruel Sea, but all of the Imperial German ships from the setting are covered as well, including those stationed at overseas colonies (and appearing in books like Tropical Storm and Swedish Steel).
+Most of the ships described in Fleets: Imperial Germany are found in The Cruel Sea, but all of the Imperial German ships from the setting are covered as well, including those stationed at overseas colonies (and appearing in books like Tropical Storm and Tre Kronor).
 There’s text describing the ships, deck layout sketches, and also data in table form sort of like the Conway’s All the World’s Warships books.

 It’s not at all necessary to own this book to enjoy The Cruel Sea’s scenarios; those are designed for maximum battleship action and folks seeking that can have at it with their battleships without a care for the story surrounding the battles.
 Plenty of folks enjoy historical wargames without any thought for the history they try to portray, so it stands to reason that even fewer will wonder about the made-up background.